Borgholm: History

 During the Viking Age, there was a marketplace in Köpingsvik dating from the 8th century.

 The oldest evidence refers to the medieval castle, which was on the site.
-The oldest evidence is a letter issued by Magnus Birgersson at the castle.
+The oldest evidence is a letter issued by King Magnus Birgersson at the castle.
 Borgholm's castle was located in Borg parish, whose parish church was located next to the castle, and the oldest preserved parts date from the beginning of the 12th century.
 Borgholm's then castle was destroyed in connection with Sören Norby's siege of the castle in 1520 after which Borgholm was transformed into a royal court.

 The city received its charter in 1816 and emerged as a spa-town in the shadow of the ruins of the once mighty Borgholm Castle, which burned down in 1806.
 So important and magnificent was this castle, that it has become the city arms, and the ruins are the best known attraction in the municipality, perhaps on the entire island of Öland.
 Slightly further south is Halltorps Estate, a historic royal estate linked to Borgholm Castle.
 Borg parish was most recently dissolved at the beginning of Gustav Vasa's government and merged with Räpplinge.
 The church was blown up in connection with the Kalmar War.
 Borgholm, however, continued to function as a fishing village and port for crossings between Öland and the mainland, the port has previously been called Borghamn.